-But sharing data with the public is falling.
+But public sharing of data is falling.
 Why?

-Our research uncovered a surprising finding: over the last two years, organizations have reduced the amount of data they share with the public-regardless of their degree of automation.
+Our research uncovered a surprising finding: over the last two years organizations have reduced the amount of data they share with the public-regardless of their degree of automation.
 One-quarter of fully automated firms decreased the amount of data shared with the public, and only 15% increased it.
 Similarly, 36% of mostly manual companies decreased the data shared with the public, while only 19% increased it.

-This raises the question: why is the public sharing of data falling when data management is improving?
+This raises the question: why is the public sharing of data falling, when data management is improving?